IsabeauRea/PettyPolitician/README.md

 # PettyPolitician
-Repository for the PettyPolitician project
+Welcome to the repository for the PettyPolitician project!

 # About